 Not perfect, but far from cheating.
 If I stuck to 2000kcal a day and ran 40 miles a week, I would soon fall over.
 Trust me, it works very, very well.
 And, I will prove it this year.

-I committed myself to a weekly core strength session a week with my Personal Trainer, Martin Sorenson.
+I committed myself to a weekly core strength session with my Personal Trainer, Martin Sorenson.
 He is working on his MSc, so is going to use me as a small part of his work.
 On top of this, I would do a single core workout exercise each day, along with some shoulder strengthening and mobility exercise – I’d had a cortisone jab in my left shoulder to ease several years of pain from a damaged rotator cuff, and needed to bring it back to normal.

 My targets are 12st 4lbs (172lbs/78kg) by May 1st; a couple of ultra-marathons; and try to crack a 7-minute mile by the end of the summer.
 My organised 50k was postponed until October, so I determined to run a solo time trial over the same distance in the spring.